DEBT & CREDIT MACHINATIONS

 With a new family to support, I was running out of money before all the bills were paid.
 Credit cards were very inviting and let me think there was extra money in the kitty that really didn’t exist at all.
 Monthly payments barely covered the hefty interest charges.

-To add more money, I did the unthinkable.
-I got added more credit cards.
+To increase my spending power, I did the unthinkable and stuffed more credit cards into my wallet.
 Now, instead of one high monthly interest payment, I had 2.
 And then 3.
 But since the charge limits were always small, I couldn’t go very far with any one card.

 Home Loans, Equity Loans, You Name It!